|Tour and welcome message from the

 With a fascinating blend of Colonial and Aztec roots, this cosmopolitan capital city of a country of over 100 million inhabitants has become a thriving center for commerce, finance, cultural activities, and the arts.
 For students interested in immersing themselves in an urban environment where Spanish language and the cultures of Mexico come together, and where a commitment to positive social change is of the utmost importance, look no further than spending a summer in Mexico City.

 The ACM Mexico Summer Program: Service Learning & Language Immersion is one of two short-term summer programs open to current students and recent graduates.
-This five-six week program (with the option to extend for two extra weeks) takes students into the heart of Mexico City, where they will be immersed in Mexican culture and Spanish language.
+This five-six week program takes students into the heart of Mexico City, where they will be immersed in Mexican culture and Spanish language.
 A key component of the program is placement in a non-governmental organization (NGO) for the duration of the program.
 There will be a variety of organizations available to work with, and students will be actively engaged in service learning work with their specific organization.
 Local program staff will work with students prior to arrival and at the beginning of the program, to help determine the NGO placement.

 In addition, students will take a Spanish language placement test, and will then take intensive Spanish language classes for the duration of the program.
 A variety of other classes on Mexican history and culture, along with an assortment of field trips, help to round out the academic experience of living in Mexico.
 While in Mexico City, students will stay with host families, further immersing themselves into Mexican culture.